dojo/docs/developer/design/loader/edit1.rst

     });
   });

 This code is perfectly legal, but it can be better.
 Since this code is in the "myApp/topLevelHandlers" module, we should be able to write "./perspectives/debug" instead of "myApp/perspectives/debug".
-Unfortunately, the global ``require`` function doesn’t know anything about reference modules, so if we try just changing the identifier string, it will fail.
+Unfortunately, the global ``require`` function doesn't know anything about reference modules, so if we try just changing the identifier string, it will fail.
 What we need is a way to remember the reference module for later use.
 This is possible by specifying the module identifier "require" in the dependency vector:

 .. code-block :: javascript